pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 <!-- more -->

 ## The Great Unbundling
 The year 2023 marked the peak of monolithic AI frameworks.
-These all-in-one solutions ventured to solve all AI development needs under a single tool.
+These all-in-one solutions gradually evolved to encompass all AI development needs under a single roof.
 They were convenient, comprehensive, and, as many teams discovered, increasingly constraining.

-Fast forward to 2024, and the landscape is looking increasingly different.
+Fast forward to the beggining of 2025, and the landscape is increasingly different.
 Organizations are dismantling these structures in favor of something more flexible: modular ecosystems where each component is interchangeable and best-in-class.

 ## The Modular Ecosystem